JEFH507/org-chart-goose-orchestrator/Technical Project Plan/technical-requirements.md

 # Org-Chart Orchestrated AI Framework — Technical Requirements (v1.2/MVP)

-This document defines the technical requirements for a company-agnostic, org-chart–aware AI orchestration framework built on Goose.
+This document defines the technical requirements for a company-agnostic, org-chart–aware AI orchestration framework built on goose.
 It is intended for architects to scaffold the system and for engineers to implement the MVP (v1.2) with a clear path to enterprise scale.

 ## Scope & Assumptions